phpv8/v8js/README.md

 COMPILING LATEST VERSION
 ========================

-Instead of compiling manually you might want to pull the [V8Js docker repository](https://registry.hub.docker.com/u/stesie/v8js/).
+Instead of compiling manually you might want to pull from the [V8Js docker repository](https://registry.hub.docker.com/u/stesie/v8js/).

+You also might want to try the Debian & Ubuntu packages available from the Jenkins site at https://jenkins.brokenpipe.de/

 Compile latest v8
 -----------------